cgerull/it.gerull.nl/blog/_posts/2018/2018-12-18-Install Confluence.md

 ```

 - When behind Apache with mod_jk, add AJP to /opt/confluence/conf/server.xml or uncomment if avaiable
+- Set permissons to <confluenceuser>.<confluencegroup> for /opt/confluence and /var/confluence and their subdirectories
+- Start the server
+- View the logfile and check upgrade / startup errors (tail f /var/confluence/logs/atlassian-confluence.log)
+- Update plugins
+- Run support tools -> instance health check

 ## Important

 Add the AJS connector only after the default http connector (port 8080 or 8090) otherwise the syncrony process will break.

 ```
 <Connector port="8009" enableLookups="false" redirectPort="8443" protocol="AJP/1.3" URIEncoding="UTF-8"/>
 ```

-set permissons to <confluenceuser>.<confluencegroup> for /opt/confluence and /var/confluence and their subdirectories
-start the server

-View the logfile and check upgrade / startup errors (tail f /var/confluence/logs/atlassian-confluence.log)

 ## Crowd connection